 CJUS 252 Research Practicum.
 Goal of the course is to develop the student's research skills in a particular field (Psychology, Sociology or Criminal Justice) by involving him/her in an actual research project under the direction of a faculty member.
 Students will meet with the instructor on a regular basis and will write both a preliminary proposal and final paper in APA style, the latter to include identification of the subject of the study, a review of the literature, statement of a working hypothesis, construction of necessary operational definitions, delineation of variables, a description of the population (and sample) and statistical tests if appropriate.
-Pre-requisite: Successful completion of basic skills courses and instructor consent.
+Prerequisite: Successful completion of basic skills courses and instructor consent.
 Offered each term.
 3 semester hours.
+Typically offered Fall, Spring, and Summer Terms.
 Consent Required.

 CJUS 260 Introduction to Criminal Justice.
 Examination of the criminal justice system: police, courts and corrections.
 Analysis of functions, jurisdiction, operation and relationships.
 Annually.
 IAI CRJ 901.
-3 semester hours. %
+3 semester hours.